-3.2.1.
+3.2.2.
 Workforce

-Geophysical survey contractors will typically comprise 3 to 4 staff to carry out the various surveys, all using light vehicles.
-This survey crew should be able to complete the work with minimal disturbance.
+Geophysical survey contractors will typically carry out the various surveys either on foot or using light vehicles with no disturbance.
 Access will be along permanent tracks and tracks established from previous drilling.
-The survey crew will provide their own camping facilities.
-The crews will be based at DevEx's Nabarlek camp.
+Survey crews will either provide their own facilities or share the main facilities set up at the Nabarlek Camp.

-Drilling contractors for the various drilling programs will typically comprise 3 to 5 staff depending on whether the programme is RAB / aircore, reverse circulation or diamond drilling.
+Drilling contractors for the various drilling programs will typically comprise 3 to 7 staff depending on the drilling method and shift pattern.
 The drilling contractor will provide their own camping and accommodation whilst on site.
-As much as possible, the drilling personnel will be camped at the main Nabarlek camp area.
-However, for U40, U40 south, prospects the drilling personnel will be camped at location 327270E / 8642700N (GDA94z53) - a site away from creeks, that has been used by previous explorers.
+As much as possible, the drilling personnel will be camped at the main Nabarlek camp area or the concrete slabs at the old mine site.
 Domestic, and other waste associated with the operations of the Camp will be removed and disposed of as per this MMPs Waste Management plan (discussed in the sections below).